All ingredients are individually packaged, but our central facility

 Meat lovers!
 If using protein, prepare while potatoes cook.
 If using chicken, pat dry and cut into 1" pieces on a separate cutting board.
 Season all over with ¼ tsp. salt and a pinch of pepper.
 Stir occasionally with 2 tsp. olive oil in a medium non-stick pan over medium-high heat until chicken reaches a minimum internal temperature of 165 degrees, 5-7 minutes.
 If using shrimp, pat dry.
 Cook with 1 tsp. olive oil in a medium non-stick pan over medium-high heat until shrimp reaches a minimum internal temperature of 145 degrees, 2-3 minutes per side.
 If using ground turkey, combine with ¼ tsp. salt and a pinch of pepper.
 Cook in a medium non-stick pan over medium-high heat with 1 tsp. olive oil.
 Break into small pieces with a spoon until no pink remains, 7-9 minutes.

 Cook Vegetables and Prepare Avocado

 Place a large non-stick pan over medium-high heat.
 Add 1 tsp. olive oil, sugar snap peas, and matchstick carrots to hot pan.
-Stir constantly until sugar snap peas are crisp-tender, 2-4 minutes.
+Stir constantly until sugar snap peas are tender but still crisp, 2-4 minutes.

 Stir in 1 Tbsp. garlic sesame-Sriracha sauce (reserve remaining for sweet potato).
-Cook until sauce slightly thickens, 1 minute.
+Bring to a simmer, then simmer until sauce thickens slightly, 1 minute.

 Halve avocado and scoop out flesh with a spoon.
 Cut into ¼" slices across the length.